-- Large Ham - In The Ring.
+- Large Ham: In The Ring.
 "WHAT DO YOU WANT FROM MEEEEEE!" and perhaps most infamously, The Ring Two's "I'm not your fucking mommy!"

 - Meganekko: In Tank Girl.

-- Money, Dear Boy - The reason she acted in movies that would later be her Old Shame.
+- Money, Dear Boy: The reason she acted in movies that would later be her Old Shame.

-- Older than They Look: She was born in 1968 and looks quite a bit younger.
+- Older Than They Look: She was born in 1968 and looks quite a bit younger.

 - Old Shame: As mentioned above, she's flat-out stated that many of her early films were "shit" and that she only acted in them to pay the rent.
-Between Children of the Corn IV: The Gathering, Tank Girl and The Shaft, it's probably a good idea to avoid her pre-Mulholland Drive films.
+Between Children of the Corn IV: The Gathering, Tank Girl and The Shaft, it's probably a good idea to avoid her pre-Mulholland Dr. films.

-- Ooh, Me Accent's Slipping - Pretty rarely, but it does happen in a couple of her films.
+- Ooh, Me Accent's Slipping: Pretty rarely, but it does happen in a couple of her films.

 - Platonic Life Partners: With Sean Penn.

 - Recognition Failure: Naomi has noted that people hardly ever notice her when she goes out in public.
-Some people will even brush her aside to get to Lieb Schreiber or ask her to take their picture.
+Some people will even brush her aside to get to Liev Schreiber or ask her to take their picture.
 She likes this, as this means people don't bother her as they do most celebrities.

-- Remake - She's been in The Ring, King Kong, The Painted Veil and most recently Funny Games.
+- Remake: She's been in The Ring, King Kong, The Painted Veil and most recently Funny Games.
 She's also apparently playing the Tippi Hedren role in the upcoming remake of The Birds.